Genesis 22:18

 Notes and References

 "...
-Here also there are two main lines of interpretation: nibre6ku= has generally been understood either in a passive sense (i.e., “all the families of the earth shall be blessed through you”) or in a reflexive sense (i.e., “by you all the families of the earth shall bless themselves”).
+Here also there are two main lines of interpretation: this has generally been understood either in a passive sense (i.e., “all the families of the earth shall be blessed through you”) or in a reflexive sense (i.e., “by you all the families of the earth shall bless themselves”).
 This interpretative crux is compounded by the fact that two different verb forms are used in relation to this particular promise within the patriarchal narratives: the Niphal (generally passive) in Genesis 12:3; 18:18; 28:14; and the Hithpael (generally reflexive) in Genesis 22:18 and 26:4.
-The antiquity of the passive interpretation in Genesis 12:3 is reflected by both the Septuagint and the NT (compare Acts 3:25; Galatians 3:8) ...
+The antiquity of the passive interpretation in Genesis 12:3 is reflected by both the Septuagint and the New Testament (compare Acts 3:25; Galatians 3:8) ...
 However, the fact that the promises are explicitly related to the person of Abraham rather than to his name constitutes a serious problem for those who wish to interpret the verb reflexively.
 A further difficulty is that the context anticipates that the nations will participate in Israel’s blessing (in Genesis 12:3a, what is expected to be the norm is expressed by the plural); thus merely wishing for such blessing would be “decidedly anti-climactic” ..."

 Alexander, T. Desmond, and David W. Baker Dictionary of the Old Testament: Pentateuch (p.
 144) InterVarsity Press, 2003